 Are children influenced in their choice of book by the typeface?
 Do children need special typefaces?
 Are some typefaces better in helping children learn to read?
-Sue Walker explores. <!--break-->
+Sue Walker explores.

 One of my favourite books for children is I Will Not Ever Never Eat a Tomato by Lauren Child.
 The story is compelling, and the pictures enchanting, but the typography is not what you would expect: the letters vary in size and shape, some lines are straight, and others meander across the page.
-Young children love this variation: those who cannot yet read pick out the letters; those who can love the variation and delight at being able to cope with it.
+Young children love this: those who cannot yet read pick out the letters; those who can love the variation and delight at being able to cope with it.
 It suggests that children have a very broad tolerance when it comes to letterforms for reading.
 But are some typefaces better in helping children learn to read?
 Do children need special typefaces?
 If publishers want to use a special typeface, is it a good idea and what options are there?

-The Typographic Design for Children Project at The University of Reading has studied the extent to which typography influences children’s choice of book.
-It has looked, in particular, at what children thought about particular typefaces and how they described them, and whether they noticed and could describe variations in letter, word and spacing.
+The Typographic Design for Children project at The University of Reading has studied the extent to which typography influences children’s choice of book.
+It has looked, in particular, at what children thought about particular typefaces and how they described them, and whether they noticed and could describe variations in letter, word and line spacing.
 Part of the work considered whether typefaces that had been designed with the perceived needs of children in mind were in fact helpful.

 Receptivity to variation

 We prepared specially designed books using the text and illustrations from A Sheepless Night .
 We set the pages in serif, sans serif, script and informal typefaces, with and without infant characters.
 Some examples are shown below and on the right.
 Some tests measured performance and others considered children’s preferences.
-The performance test asked questions such as: are serif or sans serif types easier or more difficult to read?
+The performance tests asked questions such as: are serif or sans serif types easier or more difficult to read?
 Do children find infant characters (eg variants of ‘a’ and ‘g’) easier or more difficult to read?

 One test compared Century (a serif type) and Gill Sans (a sans serif type) set with and without infant characters, and a second compared Gill with infant characters with Sassoon Primary Infant, Flora and Fabula.
 Our recordings of children reading were subject to miscue analysis, but there were no significant differences, statistically, between the various typefaces which indicates that the children in this relatively small sample (48 children) were indeed receptive to considerable variation in letterforms.